 8 Ways to Live Well With Rheumatoid Arthritis

 If you have been diagnosed with rheumatoid arthritis (RA), you know how painful, tiring and unpredictable the disease can be.
 There is no cure yet for RA, but there are many things you can do to live well.
-Early diagnosis, early treatment, and good management of RA can lead to long periods with no symptoms.
+Early diagnosis, early treatment, and aggressive good management of your RA can lead to long periods with no symptoms.
 Read up on eight ways to live well with RA.

 Design your treatment plan.
 Take an active role in your treatment.
 Learn as much as you can about RA, and work with your doctor to find a treatment plan that works best for you.
 There are many treatment options.
 You may need to change your treatment plan at different times through the course of the disease.
 Make sure you know what side effects to look for, and discuss all the risks and benefits with your doctor.
 Research shows that people who take an active role in their treatment have less pain, fewer doctor visits, and a better quality of life.